intel/trustauthority-client-for-java/README.md

 # Intel® Trust Authority Java Client
 Intel Trust Authority Client provides a set of Java packages for attesting different TEEs with Intel Trust Authority.
-Users can link the Java packages within their application and make REST calls to Intel Trust Authority for fetching token containing information about the TEE attested that can be verified.
+Users can import the Java packages within their application and make REST calls to Intel Trust Authority for fetching token containing information about the TEE attested that can be verified.

 ## System Requirement

 Use <b>Ubuntu 20.04</b>.

 Use <b>openjdk version "17.0.8.1" or newer</b>.
 Follow https://www.java.com/en/download/manual.jsp for installation of Java.